Script for Adobe InDesign

 Before using the script

-The example document above is available to download, to try the script and better understand how it works before using it on live work.
+Example files are available to download, to try the script and better understand how it works before using it in actual production.
 See the download button below.

 How to use the script

-The interface has three sections: Layers, Data file (CSV), and Images folder.
+The interface has three sections: Layers, Data file, and Images folder.
 Set the layers, data file, columns to use, and the images folder, then click the OK button to begin.
+The script looks at all image frames on the selected layer, then all text frames on the selected layer.
+Both image and text frames are sorted by page, then by position starting from the top left, across to the right, then the next row down, etc. Then the images and text are placed into the layout.
 A progress bar is displayed while processing.

 Section 1: Layers

-Images — the layer on which the empty image frames appear.
+Images — select the layer on which empty image frames appear.

-Text — the layer on which the empty text frames appear.
+Text — select the layer on which empty text frames appear.

 Section 2: Data file (CSV)